 Pastoral care at the Hospital reflects the hospital’s approach to healing the whole person – physically, emotionally and spiritually.

 We understand hospitalization can be a frightening and traumatic experience.
 The Pastoral Care department is part of the healthcare team and available to help – particularly with understanding the meaning of what is happening.

 Visitations to parishioners by their own clergy are always welcome and encouraged; please be sure to let your faith community know if you would like a visit by your own clergy.
-However, for those patients who are not affiliated with a specific church, Indian River Medical Center offers pastoral care services.
+However, for those patients who are not affiliated with a specific church, Cleveland Clinic Indian River Hospital offers pastoral care services.
 Members of the pastoral care service visit on a referral basis only, so please call the office or ask the nurse or doctor to call for you and a chaplain will respond to your needs as quickly as possible.

 Supportive services, both religious and non-religious, are available to meet your needs.
 Contact the chaplain at (772) 567-4311, ext.
 1124 for a routine visit or ask the staff to contact the chaplain on-call for an urgent or emergent visit.

 Volunteer Chaplain-on-Call Program

 To help patients and their families during times of stress and change, the Hospital offers a program supported by local clergy who volunteer their services and assist the Hospital Chaplain.
 The program is a crisis service available to all patients, family members and staff, regardless of their faith affiliation.

 Volunteer chaplains, who are ordained clergy, deal with issues ranging from anger, depression, loneliness and anxiety to death and dying.
 The pastoral care team, composed of clergy representing a myriad of faiths, emphasizes that visits to patients are of a non-denominational nature.
 The volunteer chaplains visit on behalf of the hospital, not their church or congregation.